pbloem/profane-tmesis/if-croesus-goes-to-war.md

 Again, no answer seemed required.

 "The lands to the south of the Ptolemaic kingdom are as contested as your own Illyria.
 Anaximene was one of the cousins of the ruler of a minute kingdom.
 The king had sworn allegiance to Ptolemy, so that he could maintain his status.
 When the area changed hands again, Ptolemy did not send armies to come to his vassal's aid.
-Instead, he used the conquering of the kingdom to buy time to amass his forces in the north.
+Instead, he used the conquering of the kingdom to buy time to amass his forces on its northern border.

 The king made an attempt to switch his allegiance, but you can only do that so many times, Pamphilos, before the gesture becomes meaningless.
 He was publicly humiliated, put to death, and his household sold into slavery.
 Among them Ana.